baw-de/ENGINEER/server/API_GUIDE.md

 ---

-## Wichtige Hinweise
+## Important Notes

-- **Einheiten:** Alle Längen in Metern [m], Abflüsse in m³/s, Winkel in Grad [°]
+- **Units:** All lengths in meters [m], discharges in m³/s, angles in degrees [°]
-- **Wasserstände:** Absolute Werte in m ü.
-NHN (Meter über Normalhöhennull)
+- **Water Levels:** Absolute values in m a.s.l. (meters above sea level)
-- **Optionale Parameter:** Werden nicht angegeben, werden Standardwerte verwendet
+- **Optional Parameters:** If not specified, default values are used
-- **Validierung:** Die API validiert automatisch Eingabewerte (z.B.
-Abfluss > 0)
+- **Validation:** The API automatically validates input values (e.g., discharge > 0)
-- **Warnungen:** Bei ungültigen Bereichsgrenzen werden Warnungen in `warnings` zurückgegeben
+- **Warnings:** Invalid range limits return warnings in `warnings`

 ---

-## Fehlerbehandlung
+## Error Handling

-Die API gibt standardmäßige HTTP-Statuscodes zurück:
+The API returns standard HTTP status codes:

-- **`200 OK`**: Erfolgreiche Berechnung.
+- **`200 OK`**: Successful calculation.
-- **`422 Unprocessable Entity`**: Eingabefehler.
+- **`422 Unprocessable Entity`**: Input error.
-  - Entweder Pydantic-Validierung (z.B. fehlende Pflichtfelder, falsche Typen), dann enthält `detail` die üblichen FastAPI/Pydantic-Felddetails.
+  - Either Pydantic validation (e.g., missing required fields, wrong types), then `detail` contains the usual FastAPI/Pydantic field details.
-  - Oder fachliche Validierung aus dem ENGINEER-Kern (`EngineerInputError`), z.B.:
+  - Or domain validation from the ENGINEER core (`EngineerInputError`), e.g.:
-    - negative oder nicht plausible hydraulische Größen (Abfluss, Höhen, Winkel),
+    - negative or implausible hydraulic quantities (discharge, heights, angles),
-    - Unterwasser ≤ Sohle (UW - Sohle ≤ 0),
+    - tailwater ≤ bottom (UW - bottom ≤ 0),
-    - bei `/operational`: leere Vektoren oder Vektoren mit unterschiedlicher Länge.
+    - for `/operational`: empty vectors or vectors with different lengths.
-  - In diesen Fällen liefern die Endpunkte ein `detail`-Objekt der Form:
+  - In these cases, the endpoints return a `detail` object of the form:
-    - Labyrinth / Flap: `{"message": "...", "errors": ["Fehler 1", "Fehler 2", ...]}`
+    - Labyrinth / Flap: `{"message": "...", "errors": ["Error 1", "Error 2", ...]}`
     - Operational: `{"message": "Operational model input is invalid.", "errors": [...]}`.
-- **`500 Internal Server Error`**: Unerwarteter Serverfehler.
+- **`500 Internal Server Error`**: Unexpected server error.
-  - Für `/operational` wird ein strukturiertes JSON zurückgegeben:
+  - For `/operational` a structured JSON is returned:
     `{"message": "Operational model failed due to an internal error.", "error_type": "...", "error": "..."}`.

-Bei Validierungsfehlern enthält die Antwort Details zu den fehlerhaften Feldern bzw. eine Liste fachlicher Fehlermeldungen.
+For validation errors, the response contains details about the invalid fields or a list of domain error messages.